KDE/digikam-doc/slideshow_tools/presentation_tool.rst

     The Soundtrack Settings from Presentation Tool

-The **Advanced** page from the tool allows to customize special slideshow settings to use in particular conditions.
+The **Advanced** tab allows you to customize special slideshow settings to use in particular conditions.

 .. figure:: images/presentation_advanced.webp
     :alt: